cashongo/chef-cog_security/README.md

 }
 ```

-If you add id : 'root' and 'password' : 'rootpasswordhash' to root item in data bag, then
+There can be more then 1 ssh-key (it is an array).

+If item named "root" exists in data bag and there is password hash, it will update
-it will update root password hash even if root does not have group attached
+root password, root user does not have to be in admin_users array.

 ## License and Authors